Knee Meniscus

 Knee Meniscus Function

-1. Helps the tibia and femur to fit better to each other (increases surface area contact by 40-60%), making the joint more stable
+1. Joint Congruency: helps the tibia and femur to fit better to each other, increasing surface area contact by 40-60%, making the joint more stable and allowing smooth movement

-3. Helps ensure correct weight distribution between the tibia and femur
+2. Load Distribution: Helps ensure even weight distribution across the knee between the tibia and femur to reduce the stress through the joint

-5. Contains nerves which help improve balance and stability
+4. Joint Stability: Contains nerves which help improve balance and stability and supports the anterior cruciate ligament (ACL)

 How Does It Get Injured?

-There are two ways that knee meniscus damage can occur:
+Knee meniscus injuries are a common problem and there are two main ways that damage can occur:

 Different types of knee meniscus injuries.